Back to Blog

 "If I show my prices, I'll lose customers to cheaper competitors."

-Here's the thing: the data says the opposite.
-Hiding prices isn't protecting your business—it's costing you the customers you actually want.
+The data says the opposite.
+Hiding prices costs you the customers you actually want.

 The Fear (and Why It's Backwards)